 Witness for the Prosecution

 "I am afraid I cannot help further in the matter of John Lennon’s lithographs which have been seized by the police.
 None of my staff here is prepared to help on such terms, or indeed any other, I think; and I cannot understand why you should demur at going to an eminent art critic whose job it is to make assessments of this kind.
-Would you have similarly demurred to John Ruskin or to Roger Fry or Clive Bell – always supposing that you have heard of these gentlemen?"
+Would you have similarly demurred to John Ruskin or to Roger Fry or Clive Bell – always supposing that you have heard of these gentlemen?

 Sir Robin Darwin